-The Board, through the Group NRC, also assessed the fitness and propriety of the Directors in accordance with the Group's Policy on Fit and Proper.
+The Board, through the Group NRC, also assessed the fitness and propriety of the Directors in accordance with the Policy on Fit and Proper.

-For the financial year under review, an external consultant, the Institute of Corporate Directors Malaysia (ICDM) was engaged to undertake a Board Effectiveness Assessment and Individual Director Evaluation for the Bank.
-Two sets of structured questionnaires were used to interview the members of the Board and selected Senior Management of the Group to assess the following eight components of board effectiveness:
+For the financial year under review, an external consultant, the Institute of Corporate Directors Malaysia ("ICDM") was engaged to undertake a Board Effectiveness Assessment and Individual Director Evaluation for the Bank.
+Two sets of structured interview questionnaires were used for interviewing the members of the Board and management to assess the following eight components of board effectiveness:

-- (a) Board Composition
+- (a) Board leadership

-- (b) Board Leadership
+- (b) Board composition

-- (c) Board Information
+- (c) Board information

-- (d) Board Dynamics
+- (d) Board dynamics

-- (e) Board Agendas and Meetings
+- (e) Board agendas and meetings

-- (f) Board-Management Relationship
+- (f) Board-management relationship

 - (g) Board Committees

-- (h) Board Processes
+- (h) Board processes

-The first, longer set was used to interview the members of the Board and the second, simpler set of questions was used to interview the Senior Management.
+The first, longer set was used for interviewing the members of the Board and the second, simpler set of questions were for interviewing management.

-The Board Effectiveness Assessment results were tabled to the Board while the results of the Individual Director Evaluation were presented to members of the Board on a one-to-one basis by the consultant.
+The Board Effectiveness Assessment results were tabled to the Board while the results of Individual Director Evaluation were presented to members of the Board on a one-to-one basis by the consultant.
 The suggested improvements highlighted by ICDM are considered by the Board for improvement, where necessary.